-Install the crop dividers, and crop divider extensions (or divider pipes) to the ends of the table by sliding the two notched tabs on the bottom rear of each divider onto the two slots at the bottom of the frame face.
+- Install the crop dividers, and crop divider pipes (or divider extensions) to the ends of the table by sliding the two notched tabs on the bottom rear of each divider onto the two slots at the bottom of the frame face. - Lock each divider in place securing the provided nuts, washers and bolts as shown below.